35 Best Things to Do in Yellowstone National Park

 3. Old Faithful Inn

-Aside from the Crow’s Nest, the Old Faithful Inn deserves a visit at the least.
+Aside from the Crow’s Nest, the Old Faithful Inn deserves a visit at the very least!

-For these reasons, and from personal experience staying here and throughout the park, I can say that the number one place to stay in Yellowstone is the historic Old Faithful Inn!
+For all these reasons, and from personal experience staying here and throughout the park, I can honestly say that the historic Old Faithful Inn is the best place to stay in Yellowstone National Park!

 4. Observation Point Trail